Euclid preparation: LXXXVII. Non-Gaussianity of 2-point statistics likelihood: Precise analysis of the matter power spectrum distribution: Simulations and estimators

 The standard $N$-body approach is a widely used technique for simulating the evolution of large-scale cosmic structures.
 In our case, however, the computational cost of producing the large number of realisations required for a robust analysis of the power spectrum distribution is prohibitive.
 This is why in this study we exclusively rely on an approximate mock-catalogue generator, \texttt{COVMOS}\footnote{ \href{https://github.com/PhilippeBaratta/COVMOS}{github.com/PhilippeBaratta/COVMOS}} \citep{baratta_19, baratta_22}.

-The \texttt{COVMOS} public code enables rapid simulation of catalogues for various cosmological objects in both real and redshift-space.
+The \texttt{COVMOS} public code enables rapid simulation of catalogues for various cosmological objects in both real and redshift space.
 Its speed is due to the fact that it does not require the evolution of an initial density, as typically needed in an $N$-body process.
-Instead, a density field is directly generated at a specific redshift, and then subjected to local Poisson sampling to create the point-like catalogue.
+Instead, a density field is directly generated at a specific redshift and then subjected to local Poisson sampling to create the point-like catalogue.

 Although similar approaches, such as log-normal mock generators, are extensively studied in the literature \citep{Xavier_16, Alonso_14, Agrawal_17}, the \texttt{COVMOS} method has two distinctive features.
-First, the power spectrum of the density and velocity fields, as well as the density 1-point PDF, can be arbitrarily set by the user.
+First, the power spectrum of the density and velocity fields, as well as the density one-point PDF, can be arbitrarily set by the user.
 This flexibility means it is not restricted to a log-normal PDF, enabling the exploration of more realistic models.
 These statistics can be provided either from analytical models or directly from estimates based on simulations or observational data.

 The second distinctive feature of the \texttt{COVMOS} method is its ability to assign specific velocities to objects based on the local density, while ensuring the validity of the continuity equation.
-This capability leads to a high simulation performance for RSD effects on 2-point statistics, covering both the linear and mildly nonlinear regimes.
+This capability leads to a high simulation performance for RSD effects on two-point statistics, covering both the linear and mildly non-linear regimes.

-The \covmos\ method relies on the application of a local transform to a Gaussian field in order to match a target $1$-point PDF.
-As discussed in \citet{baratta_22}, this means that the higher order $1$-point moments of the PDF are correctly reproduced.
+The \covmos\ method relies on the application of a local transform to a Gaussian field in order to match a target one-point PDF.
+As discussed in \citet{baratta_22}, this means that the higher order one-point moments of the PDF are correctly reproduced.
 Since they are given by specific integrals of the Fourier space $N$-point correlation functions, it is expected that \covmos\ is able to capture some of the higher order information.
 Indeed, in \citet{baratta_22} it has been shown that the non-Gaussian part of the covariance can be well recovered at least up to $k \sim 0.25h/$Mpc at $z=0$.
 In addition, as shown in Sect.~\ref{sect:theory}, the skewness of the distribution of the power spectrum depends on higher order correlation functions.
 This is the reason why we designed a validation procedure in Appendix \ref{validationofcovmos} that justifies the use of the \covmos\ method for this study.